QuHarmonics/Mark1-Universal-Formula-Theory-of-Everything/Clay-Mathematics-Institute/Solving the Riemann Hypothesis with a Harmonic Framework/readme.md

 ## Problem Context

-The Riemann Hypothesis posits that all non-trivial zeros of the Riemann zeta function lie on the critical line Re(s) = 0.5.
+The Riemann Hypothesis posits that all non-trivial zeros of the Riemann zeta function lie on the critical line \( \text{Re}(s) = 0.5 \).
 This unsolved conjecture is a cornerstone of number theory and mathematical analysis, with profound implications for prime number distribution and complex function theory.

 The harmonic framework provides a fresh perspective by treating the placement of zeros as a dynamic system governed by ratios and corrections.
 This approach hypothesizes that zeros naturally stabilize on the critical line through iterative harmonic adjustments, guided by a universal ratio-driven feedback mechanism.